Introduction

 - Tighten any loose connections and look for signs of damage or corrosion.

-- Reattach the alarm and turn the power back on.
+- Reattach the alarm and restore power.

 - Reset the Alarm: